near/nearcore/docs/practices/testing/test_utils.md

 ## EpochManager

-See usages of KeyValueEpochManager.
+See usages of MockEpochManager.
 Note that this is deprecated.
 Try to use EpochManager itself wherever possible.

 ## Runtime